melanieshi0120/Titanic-Binary-Classification/README.md

 While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.

-## Data & Goal
+## Data
 The data is from [Kaggle.com](https://www.kaggle.com/c/titanic/overview) and this is a prediction competition (Challenge) on the Kaggle.com.
-The goal of this project is to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).
 **Attribute information**
 ![images/data_dictionary.png](images/data_dictionary.png)
+## Goal

-- For this project, the oversampling method was applied to balance two classes.
-- The model stacking methods was used to predict the target.
-- There are two sections for the modeling part
+The goal of this project is to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).
+For this project, the oversampling method was applied to balance two classes.
+The model stacking methods was used to predict the target.
+There are two sections for the modeling part:
 -At First Level:
     - Logistic Regression
     - Random Forest
     - Neural NetworkAt
 - At Second Level:
     -  I collected all the outputs from the first level and used those outputs as new features for the second level.The XGboost model was applied in this section.